Self-isolation means you shouldn’t leave your house because you have one or more of the following symptoms of COVID-19:

-How long should you stay at home?
+How long should I self-isolate?

 How to self-isolate?

-- not go to work, school or public areas
+- Not go to work, school or public areas, including routine medical appointments

-- not use public transport or taxis
+- Not use public transport or taxis

-- not have visitors, such as friends and family, in your home
+- Not have visitors, such as friends and family, in your home

 If you have symptoms and live with a vulnerable person

-- try to keep two metres (three steps) away from each other
+- Try to keep two metres (three steps) away from each other

-Do not share a bed if possible and do not share towels, including hand and tea towels.
+- Not share towels, including hand and tea towels.

 Reducing the spread of infection in your house

-While you’re staying at home, you should:
+While you’re in self-isolation, you should:

-- wash your hands with soap and water often, for at least 20 seconds
+- Wash your hands with soap and water often, for at least 20 seconds

-- use hand sanitiser gel if soap and water are not available
+- Use hand sanitiser gel if soap and water are not available

-- cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze
+- Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

-- put used tissues in the bin straight away and wash your hands afterwards
+- Put used tissues in the bin straight away and wash your hands afterwards

-- clean objects and surfaces you touch often (like door handles, kettles and phones) using your regular cleaning products
+- Clean objects and surfaces you touch often (like door handles, kettles and phones) using your regular cleaning products.

 Looking after your health and wellbeing

-To help yourself stay well while you’re at home:
+To help yourself stay well while you’re self-isolating:

-- take paracetamol to help ease your symptoms
+- Take paracetamol to help ease your symptoms

-- stay in touch with family and friends over the phone or on social media, to help you avoid feeling low or lonely
+- Stay in touch with family and friends over the phone or on social media to help you avoid feeling low or lonely

-- try to keep yourself busy – you could try activities like cooking, reading, online learning and watching films
+- Try to keep yourself busy – you could try cooking, reading, online learning and watching films

-- do not go to a GP surgery, pharmacy or hospital
+- Don’t go to a GP surgery, pharmacy or hospital

-Use the NHS 111 online Coronavirus service if:
+Use the NHS 111 online coronavirus service if:

-- you feel you cannot cope with your symptoms at home
+- You feel you can’t cope with your symptoms at home

-- your condition gets worse
+- Your condition gets worse.